zanzo420/WpfHexEditorControl/README.md

 Can be used in WPF or WinForm application

-## You want to say thank of just like it ?
+## You want to say thank or just like  ?

 Hexeditor control is totaly free and can be used in all project you want like open source and commercial applications.
 I make it in my free time and a few colaborators help me when they can...
 Please hit the ⭐️ button and I will be very happy ;) I accept help contribution...